Coder-Yu/Coder-Yu/README.md

 ### Hi there 👋

-This is Junliang, a second-year computer science PhD student in Data Science.
+This is Junliang, a second-year PhD student majoring in Computer Science.

 - 🔭 I’m currently working on recommender systems and graph learning.
 - 🌱 I’m working with A/Prof. Hongzhi Yin at the University of Queensland.